First-Time DUI Attorneys in DuPage County

 If your charges included refusing or failing a Breathalyzer test, or any other chemical test, you will still face the statutory summary suspension of your driving privileges of up to one year.
 You may be eligible to obtain a Monitoring Device Driving Permit (MDDP) which will allow you to drive while your license is suspended.
 You will be required to have a Blood Alcohol Ignition Interlock Device on your vehicle which prevents the vehicle from being operated under the influence.

 As with any criminal offense, every situation is different.
 Contact the Davi Law Group today to discuss your case and learn more about how we can help you.
 Your life does not need to be ruined by a first-time DUI charge, and our attorneys are here to help.
-Call 630-580-6373 to schedule a consultation at one of our four locations.
+Call 630-580-6373 to schedule a consultation at one of our five office locations.
 We are proud to serve clients in Cook, Kane, Kendall, Will, and DuPage Counties.